gbmhunter/blog/content/pages/electronics/circuit-design/filtering/passive-filters/_index.md

 The basic low-pass LC filter consists of a single inductor and capacitor.

-{{< figure src="/images/2013/01/lc-low-pass-filter-basic-diagram-schematic.png" width="556px" caption="A basic schematic of a low-pass LC filter." caption-position="bottom" >}}
+{{< figure src="/images/2013/01/lc-low-pass-filter-basic-diagram-schematic.png" width="556px" caption="A basic schematic of a low-pass LC filter."  >}}

 Unlike the low-pass RC filter, the low-pass LC filter is theoretically loss-less.
 This means that it does not dissipate energy as heat.
 However, the presence of the inductance usually makes the LC filter larger and more expensive than the RC filter.